-Flight Limits DJI Fly App Aircraft Status Indicators Max Altitude Height is restricted to 16 ft (5 m) when the GPS signal is weak and Downward Vision System is activated.
-Height is restricted to 98 ft (30 m) when the GPS signal is weak and Downward Vision System is inactive.
+Flight Limits DJI Fly App Max Altitude Height is restricted to 30 m when the GNSS signal is weak.
+Height is restricted to 5 m when the GNSS signal is weak and light conditions is not sufficient.
 Warning: Height limit reached.
-Blinks green and red alternately Max Radius Blinks yellow
+Max Radius The restrictions on the radius are disabled and warning prompts cannot be received in the app.

-- The altitude limit when the GPS is weak will not be restricted if there was a strong GPS signal when the aircraft was powered on. - If the aircraft is in a GEO zone and there is a weak or no GPS signal, the aircraft status indicator will glow red for five seconds every twelve seconds. - If the aircraft reaches a limit, you can still control the aircraft, but you cannot fly it any further.
-If the aircraft flies out of the max radius, it will automatically fly back within range when the GPS signal is strong. - For safety reasons, do not fly close to airports, highways, railway stations, railway lines, city centers, or other sensitive areas.
+- The altitude limit when the GNSS is weak will not be restricted if there was a strong GPS signal when the aircraft was powered on. - If the aircraft reaches a limit, you can still control the aircraft, but you cannot fly it any further.
+If the aircraft flies out of the max radius, it will automatically fly back within range when the GNSS signal is strong. - For safety reasons, do not fly close to airports, highways, railway stations, railway lines, city centers, or other sensitive areas.
 Fly the aircraft only within your line of sight.